 As a kid, I loved cream puffs, cream bread, pretty much anything with cream.
-I would get giddy with excitement whenever I ate one, but and this is a BIG but, they must be filled with the right cream.
+I would get giddy with excitement whenever I ate one, but they must be filled with the right cream.
 There will be no cream puffs with the whipped cream filling, no sir.
 Only cream puffs with vanilla custard are allowed!
 There is just no comparison between the two fillings and you can thus imagine my disappointment when my mom brought home a box full of whipped cream filled cream puffs.
 It was like opening an empty present…and for a child, that’s an experience that must never be had.
 Ok so I may be exaggerating just a tad, but you get the idea.
 When I got the idea to make seasonal cream puffs, you know I had to break out the real stuff.
-Ladies and gentleman, here are pumpkin cream puffs in true form!
+Ladies and gentlemen, here are pumpkin cream puffs in true form!

 **Helpful tips and common mistakes

 Cream puffs are basically profiteroles with a sweet custard filling or eclairs without the chocolate icing.
 This dessert is a classic French favorite.
 I still recall making these in my pastry course in culinary school, trying desperately to make them as light and fluffy as possible.

 The name of the dough is called choux paste.
 When adding the eggs, make sure each egg is fully mixed in the batter before adding the next.
 If all the eggs are added at once, you’ll end up with a goopy dough.
 The paste is rather thick in consistency but not too thick that it won’t pipe easily.

 To make small bite-size cream puffs, pipe the choux pastry onto the baking sheet.
 For bigger portions, scoop the batter using spoons directly onto the prepared baking sheet.
 If you’re looking to make eclairs in the future, save the choux paste recipe since it’s the same paste for both desserts!